RoboRuckus/roboruckus-bot-movebuggy-mbits-arduino/README.md

 ## Materials
 1. [:MOVE mini MK2 Buggy](https://kitronik.co.uk/products/5652-move-mini-mk2-buggy-kit-excl-microbit) (Also available from [SparkFun Electronics](https://www.sparkfun.com/products/16787) and [RobotShop](https://www.robotshop.com/products/kitronik-move-mini-mk2-buggy-kit-w-o-microbit))
-2. [Mbits](https://www.elecrow.com/mbits.html) (Currently broken on their website, but can be purchased from their [official AliExpress](https://www.aliexpress.com/item/1005003540049324.html), [RobotShop](https://www.robotshop.com/products/elecrow-mbits-esp32-dev-board-based-on-letscode-scratch-30-arduino), or an [AliExpress reseller](https://www.aliexpress.com/item/1005005524784099.html))
+2. [Mbits](https://www.elecrow.com/mbits.html) (Currently broken on their website, but can be purchased from their [official AliExpress](https://www.aliexpress.com/item/1005003540049324.html), [RobotShop](https://www.robotshop.com/products/elecrow-mbits-esp32-dev-board-based-on-letscode-scratch-30-arduino), or an [AliExpress reseller](https://www.aliexpress.com/item/1005005524784099.html).
+You can also [contact Elecrow directly](https://www.elecrow.com/contacts) to request an order of Mbits).

 ## Assembly
 Assemble the robot according to the instructions provided in the robot kit.